devsacti/ITservice/README.md

 and function provides html documents which is,in other words, Front-End

-I think WEB-APP can be figuratively 'Electric Vending machine' waiting for clients that canbe human or other call of web service
+I think WEB-APP can be figuratively 'Electric Vending machine'

+waiting for clients that canbe human or other calls of web service

 ### the related : URL vs URI
 abbr

 # communications between Front and Back

-after you input the url, and see the Front-End of WEB-APP
+let's assume that you input the url and see the Front-End of WEB-APP

+the Electric vending machine you encounter has functions on the 'back'

-Generally, interface of Front-end provides choices of butten that is related with other urls
+Generally, interface of Front-end provides choices of butten mappedn with other urls

-so, you can access or the control the other resources of web-service
+so, you can access or the control the other resources of back web-service

 ## the relate : RestFul
 abbr

 simplely, i think it can also mean 'optimized interface that can represent the sources enough'

-## Analysis of Front and back of WEB-APP
+## Analysis of Front and back
 WEB-APP = Front-End + Back-End

 Perspective1